ruby-analysis/bundler/index.md

 Well it would be nice to use open source software to improve the open source software we use everyday.
 What are some of the things we may hope to find.

 ## What do we hope to gain?
-By having runtime information and call stacks, we can find out more about our code than we typically can with other static analysis tools.
+By having runtime information and call stacks, we can find out more about our code than with static analysis tools.

 Code issues highlighted by knowing types at runtime: